-■ Columns A Through C. Name and Address, Social Security Number, and Pro Rata Share - Enter the information requested concerning the nonresident shareholders who are participating in this composite return.
+Columns (A) Through (C): Name and Address, Social Security Number, and Pro Rata Share

+Enter the information requested for the nonresident shareholders participating in this composite return.
 Complete names, addresses, and social security numbers are required.
-Prepare and submit a separate schedule, if necessary, if there are not enough lines provided on Schedule 2.
+Prepare and submit a supplemental schedule if there are not enough lines provided on Schedule 2.